Up to 50% off sofas & mattresses — limited‑time deals.

 How to make back sleeping support your spine instead of stressing it

-A good back-sleeping setup is simple: a pillow that keeps the head aligned with the chest and upper back, plus support under the knees.
-If the pillow pushes the head too far forward, the neck flexes all night.
-If the knees are flat and the low back feels overarched, the position stops feeling restorative.
+A good back-sleeping setup is straightforward: support under the knees and a pillow that keeps the head aligned with the chest instead of tipping it too far forward.
+If the legs stay flat and the low back feels overarched, the position stops feeling restful.
+If the pillow is too high, the neck stays flexed all night.

 Best Sleeping Position for Snoring, Sleep Apnea, and Acid Reflux